cloudquery/cloudquery/plugins/source/gcp/CONTRIBUTING.md

 # GCP Source Plugin Contribution Guide

-***Please note, GCP is `open core` , before you begin adding any resources to this plugin,please file an issue before opening a PR.
+***Please note: GCP is `open core`, before you begin adding any resources to this plugin or opening a PR, please file an issue first.
 Not all contributions will be accepted especially if they are part of the commercial plugin offering***

 This document serves as a guide for adding new services and resources to the GCP source plugin.